 Matching Collection to Silhouette

-Here is how Calla Blanche's collections map to silhouette preferences:
+Here is how the two collections we carry map to silhouette preferences:

 At Your White Rose Bridal Appointment